 - 1. Rent and other charges are due and payable on the first day of the month. - 2.
-All rents should be mailed to Phoenix Housing Department, PO Box 29105, Phoenix, AZ 85038-8969 or payments can be paid in person at City of Phoenix Payment Service Center, 305 W. Washington, 1st Floor. - Reasonable accommodations for this requirement will be made for persons with disabilities.
+All rents should be mailed to Phoenix Housing Department, PO Box 29105, Phoenix, AZ 85038-8969 or payments can be paid in person at City of Phoenix Payment Service Center, 305 W. Washington, 1st Floor. - Reasonable accommodation for this requirement will be made for persons with disabilities.
 As a safety measure, no payments are accepted at public housing rental offices.

-If the rent is not paid by the fifth working day of the month, a 30-Day eviction notice is sent to the Resident in accordance with HUD guidance, (PIH NOTICE 2021-29), subject to subsequent guidance reverting to a 14-Day Notice. - 4.
+If the rent is not paid by the fifth working day of the month, a 30-Day Notice of Termination is sent to the Resident in accordance with HUD guidance, (PIH NOTICE 2021-29). - 4.
 A \$15.00 late charge will be assessed to the Resident if they have not paid by the fifteenth day of the month.
 If rent is paid by a personal check and the check is returned for insufficient funds, this shall be considered a non-payment of rent and will incur the late charge plus an additional charge of eighteen dollars (\$18.00) for processing costs.